tednol/radix-staking/docker_validator_guide.md

 sudo ufw status
 ```

-Be careful and verify whether you can successfully open a new SSH connection before
-closing your existing session.
+Be careful and verify whether you can successfully open a new SSH connection before closing your existing session.
 Now after you ensured you didn't lock yourself out of your
 server we can continue with setting up the Radix node itself.

 Secondly, given Docker does not always abide by UFW rules, you will need to ensure your chosen hosting provider offers you a customisable firewall.
 Config will vary across different cloud providers.
 You will need to open the same tcp ports as you have opened on UFW.
 Config appropriately using support resources from your hosting provider if required.
 From personal experience, setup is very self-explanatory across DigitalOcean, Linode and Vultr.
+It is outside the scope of this guide to provide instructions for your particular hosting provider.

 ## Update System
 Update package repository and update system: